Delegate real work to AI. Stay accountable for the result.

 Instructions limit autonomy; intent is a destination.
 Prescribe every step and the AI can only obey - it cannot adapt when something you did not plan for comes up.
 Give it the goal and the reason instead.
 The agent can reason around unexpected obstacles, and it stays on what you actually wanted rather than a literal reading of your steps.

-Rooted in: Auftragstaktik, Toyota Coaching Kata, Socratic Method
+Rooted in: Auftragstaktik, Toyota Coaching Kata, Socratic Method, Cybernetics

 Principle #2: Observable Autonomy ↗